As entrepreneurs, we face hurdles and challenges trying to start and manage a business that involves startup capital.

 - Close partnership with Google for three months

-FbStart provides startups with an exclusive community, worldwide events, mentorship from Facebook, and up to $60,000 in free tools and services.
+FbStart offers an exclusive network for entrepreneurs, worldwide conferences, Facebook mentorship, and $60,000 in free software and services.

 Just like Google LaunchPad and Facebook Accelerator, Y Combinator has been in the business of empowering startups and connecting with potential markets.

 Y Combinator grants seed funding for startups.
 Seed funding is the earliest stage of venture funding.